The

 when asked about the project cost and archaeological code of ethics.

-In the end, ASP made the impression that though it
+In the end, the ASP made the impression that though it

 was prepared to oppose an illegal act in the beginning, it was ready